yannick-c/yannick-couzinie.github.io/_publications/2022-multicolour-east-model.md

 ---
-title: "The multicolour East model (in preparation)"
+title: "The multicolour East model"
 collection: publications
 permalink: /publication/2022-multicolour-east-model
 excerpt: 'This paper contains the second half of the results of my [Ph.D. thesis](/theses/phd-thesis).'